hbctraining/Intro-to-rnaseq-hpc-O2/lessons/09_automating_workflow.md

 <img src="../img/count_matrix.png" width=500>

-Alternatively, you could remove featureCounts from the original script, and run it after all the jobs finish generating the BAM files.
+Alternatively, you could remove featureCounts from the original script, and run it after all the jobs finish generating BAM files.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*